MichaIng/DietPi-Docs/docs/software/cloud.md

 ### Installation notes

-During installation you will be asked to enter the external server domain and a port, that you want to use for the coturn TURN server.
+During installation you will be asked to enter the external server domain and a port, that you want to use for the Coturn TURN server.
 Note that you need to forward the chosen port and/or open it in your firewall.

-If HTTPS was or is enabled via `dietpi-letsencrypt`, coturn will be configured to use the LetsEncrypt certificates for TLS connections on the chosen TURN server port automatically.
+If HTTPS was or is enabled via `dietpi-letsencrypt`, Coturn will be configured to use the LetsEncrypt certificates for TLS connections on the chosen TURN server port automatically.
-coturn by default will listen to non-TLS requests as well on the port configured in `/etc/turnserver.conf`.
+Coturn by default will listen to non-TLS requests as well on the port configured in `/etc/turnserver.conf`.
 You can force TLS/control this by switching port forwarding in your router and/or opening/dropping ports in your firewall.

-coturn logging by default is disabled via `/etc/default/coturn` command arguments, since it is very verbose and produces much disk I/O. You can enable and configure logging via `/etc/turnserver.conf`, if required.
+Coturn logging by default is disabled via `/etc/default/coturn` command arguments, since it is very verbose and produces much disk I/O. You can enable and configure logging via `/etc/turnserver.conf`, if required.

 ## Pydio